 Increase student knowledge of career paths, job search tools, and strategies for successfully obtaining a job with a BA or BS in economics.
 Students will engage in a range of different activities which build their understanding of job opportunities in economics and hone their abilities to find positions they want.
 Students will reflect on specific skills employers seek from economics graduates and incorporate that knowledge in their own individual job search and career plan.

 First semester of the departmental honors sequence.
 Students will develop and apply research skills required to carry out original research.
 By the end of the semester students will have produced a complete draft of an honors thesis resembling a scholarly journal article.

 General supervision will be provided through assembled meetings with the professor in charge of the course.

 Students will be exposed to the nature of data collection and data usage in the field of Economics.
-Students will learn the historical development of economics statistics, the limitations and advantages of both scope and survey methodology, and Excel/Stata/R skills which will empower students to produce research products with original data.
+Students will learn the historical development of economics statistics and indicators along with introduction to survey methodology issues.
+Course will also emphasize ethical considerations of data collection and data use

 Integrated readings and independent study under direction and supervision of a faculty member.
 Contact department for additional information.